Do you struggle with Insomnia? Common symptoms include:

 The National Institute of Health has concluded that, “CBT-I is a safe and effective way to manage chronic insomnia and its effects.”
 In 2016, the American College of Physicians published the guideline that “all adult patients receive cognitive behavioral therapy for insomnia (CBT-I) as the initial treatment for chronic insomnia disorder.”

-I have extensive background and training in this particular intervention.
+I have extensive training in this particular intervention.
 Please contact me for more details about this treatment and how I can help you in achieving a better quality of sleep.

 More information on CBT-I: